 Owners of trees on private property shall maintain or treat such trees so that they do not become a danger to the public or to adjacent property and so that they do not harbor dangerous or communicable insect infestation or tree disease.
 It shall be the responsibility of such owners to remove all dead, diseased or dangerous trees, or any broken or decayed limbs which threaten the safety of the public or are a hazard to adjoining property.
-Any owner of any property failing to maintain or remove trees in conformity with this section or section 37-42 shall be notified in writing by the city forester the Parks, Recreation and Forestry Operations Manager to do so; which notice shall specify the time period within which such maintenance or removal shall be performed.
-In determining whether the condition of a tree threatens safety or is a hazard. the city forester the Parks, Recreation and Forestry Operations Manager shall utilize the International Society of Arborculture Guide to Evaluation of Hazard Trees in Urban Areas.
-Upon the expiration of the notice time period, the city forester the Parks, Recreation and Forestry Operations Manager may cause the maintenance or removal to be done.
+Any owner of any property failing to maintain or remove trees in conformity with this section or section 37-42 shall be notified in writing by the Parks and Forestry Operations Manager to do so; which notice shall specify the time period within which such maintenance or removal shall be performed.
+In determining whether the condition of a tree threatens safety or is a hazard, the Parks and Forestry Operations Manager shall utilize the International Society of Arboriculture Guide to Evaluation of Hazard Trees in Urban Areas.
+Upon the expiration of the notice time period, the Parks and Forestry Operations Manager may cause the maintenance or removal to be done.
 All expenses incurred in performing such work, including administrative expenses, shall be debt due the city from the owner or owners of the property.
-The city forester the Parks, Recreation and Forestry Operations Manager shall provide the city treasurer verification of such costs within ten (10) days of receipt of such verification, the treasurer shall forward a statement of the total charges assessed to the owner as shown by the last current assessment or tax roll, and such assessment shall be payable to the city treasurer within thirty (30) days from the date when the statement was forwarded.
-If not paid within the prescribed thirty-day period, such statement shall be filed with the city assessor and shall thereupon be assessed against the land in question and become a lien on such property in accordance with Chapter 11 of the City Charter.
+The Parks and Forestry Operations Manager shall provide the city treasurer verification of such costs within ten (10) days of receipt of such verification, the treasurer shall forward a statement of the total charges assessed to the owner as shown by the last current assessment or tax roll, and such assessment shall be payable to the city treasurer within thirty (30) days from the date when the statement was forwarded.
+If not paid within the prescribed thirty-day period, such statement shall be filed with the city assessor and shall thereupon be assessed against the land in guestion and become a lien on such property in accordance with Chapter 11 of the City Charter.
 The amount so charged may be discharged at any time by the payment of the amount specified in the statement, together with interest at the rate of six (6) percent per year compiled from the time of filing such certificate with the city assessor.
-Such amount shall be a debt of the person to whom assessed until paid and, in case of delinquency, may be enforced as delinquent city property taxes or by a suit against such person.
+Such amount shall be a debt of the person assessed until paid and, in case of delinquency, may be enforced as delinquent city property taxes or by a suit against such person.